teran/eos-1v-tagger/README.md

 Options:
   -exiftool-binary string
       path to exiftool binary (default "exiftool") -file-source string
       adds file source EXIF tag.
 Available options: 'Film Scanner', 'Reflection Print Scanner', 'Digital Camera' -filename-pattern string
       filename pattern for generate exiftool command.
 Available variables: frameNo, cameraID, filmID.
 More details are available in README. (default "FILM_${cameraID:02d}${filmID:03d}${frameNo:05d}.dng")
   -geotag string
       GPS track log file to set location data, supported formats are the ones supported by exiftool.
 Please refer to exiftool docs for details.
   -help
       display help message
   -make string
       Make tag value.
 NOTE: it will overwrite the value set by your film scanner software -model string
       Model tag value.
 NOTE: it will overwrite the value set by your film scanner software -serial-number string
       SerialNumber tag value.
 NOTE: it will overwrite the value set by your film scanner software -set-digitized
       set DateTimeDigitized from CreateDate field -timestamp-format string
       the timestamp format in the locale your're using on the system with ES-E1 software.
 Allowed values: 'US', 'EU' (default "US")
   -timezone string
       location or timezone name used while setting time on EOS 1V, will be used for proper scans timestamping (example: 'Europe/Moscow') (default "UTC")
+  -version
+      show program version

-Version: undefined, build with go1.13.4 at 1970-01-01T03:00:00+03:00
+Version: 0.1-alpha.16, build with go1.13.4 at 2019-11-05T00:24:43+03:00
 ```

 So you could try to do the following: